-- Staff will be trained to identify signs of cyber bullying and will be helped to keep informed about the technologies that children commonly use.
+- Staff will be trained to identify signs of cyberbullying and will endeavour to keep informed about the technologies that children commonly use.

 - Advice will be communicated to help students protect themselves from being involved in bullying (as perpetrator or as victim) and to advise them on reporting any incidents.

-- Gardaí will continue to visit the school once a year to talk about cyber bullying.
+- Gardaí will continue to visit the school to talk about cyber-bullying.

 - Students and staff are expected to comply with the school’s policy on the use of computers in the School.
-(Acceptable user policy)
+(Acceptable Use Policy)

-- Parents will be provided with information and advice on cyber bullying.
+- Parents have access to information and advice on cyber bullying.

-- Ravenswell Primary School endeavours to block access to inappropriate web sites, using firewalls, antivirus protection and filtering systems and no pupil is allowed to work on the Internet without a member of staff present.
+- Ravenswell Primary School endeavours to block access to inappropriate websites, using firewalls, antivirus protection and filtering systems.

 The Board of Management confirms that appropriate supervision and monitoring policies and practices are in place to both prevent and deal with bullying behaviour and to facilitate early intervention where possible.